Alset GmbH

-Alset Global GmbH is an Austrian technology and engineering company based in Graz that is specialized in hydrogen-based clean mobility solutions.
-Alset Global developed a Hybrid Hydrogen system of which the technology is patented.
-According to Alset Global, this technology is unique as it offers to run an internal combustion engine on either pure petrol, pure hydrogen or a combination of both.
-The technology offers a new sustainable and clean alternative to the automotive industry (OEMs, vehicle fleets as well as ships and planes).
-The technology has been developed to create an alternative technology to meet with new emission target levels.
-In addition, Alset Global is specialised in hydrogen system integration, hydrogen gas storage and software development to utilise the hydrogen hybrid technology in the automotive industry.
+Alset Global GmbH is an Austrian technology and engineering company based in Graz that specialises in hydrogen-based clean mobility products.
+Alset Global is known for developing a Hybrid Hydrogen internal combustion engine that can run on either pure petrol, pure hydrogen or a combination of both.
+This technology offers a sustainable and clean alternative to petrol-based internal combustion engines.
+The technology has been developed to create an alternative technology to meet new emission target levels.
+Alset Global also specialises in hydrogen system integration, hydrogen gas storage, and software development.